Mohamed Elyounoussi out of Chelsea cup clash as he undergoes minor hand surgery

 Southampton forward Mohamed Elyounoussi is set for minor surgery on his hand, which will rule the Norway international out of Tuesday night’s Carabao Cup tie at Chelsea.

-Elyounoussi played the whole 90 minutes of Saturday’s 2-2 draw against Burnley, and is set for the procedure on Monday.
+Elyounoussi played the whole 90 minutes of Saturday’s 2-2 draw against Burley, and is set for the procedure on Monday.

 Saints boss Ralph Hasenhuttl expects the 27-year-old to be available again for this weekend’s trip to Watford